ArnoldDP/OStim-Community-Modlist/README.md

 Since this list uses Community Shaders as opposed to an ENB, a high end GPU isn't a hard requirement for 1080p, a 2070 ti, 3060 ti, or rx 6750 XT will be enough for a stable framerate in most places.

-**!NOTICE!** To users with an AMD 7xxx series card, please understand that you might run into problems with Community Shaders.
-It is recommended that you manually install a lightweight ENB (such as Silent Horizons 2) to avoid problems.
+**To users with an AMD 7xxx series card, please understand that you might run into problems with Community Shaders.
+It is recommended that you manually install a lightweight ENB (such as Silent Horizons 2) to avoid problems.**

 ### Installation